Printed copies of Elements of Data Science are available now, with a full color interior, from Lulu.com.

 plt.title('Fake Dataset #2');

-The visualization here might be misleading unless you look closely at the vertical scales – the slope in the second figure is almost 10 times higher.
+At first glance it might seem like the slope is steeper in the first figure, but don’t be fooled.
+If you look closely at the vertical scales, the slope in the second figure is almost 10 times higher.

 Now let’s look at an example of regression with real data.
 Here’s the scatter plot of height and weight one more time.